Disorder in AdS$_3$/CFT$_2$: Disorder in SL(2,R) Chern--Simons gravity

 If the square root vanishes, the semiclassical approximation for the Nambu--Goto action \eqref{eq:StringApprox} breaks down.
 For our averaged metric we find the real root $z_s=z_0$ and thus the supergravity approximation breaks down in the vicinity of $z_0$.

 The appearance of singularities is not unexpected.
 They also appeared in prior work on disorder \cite{Hartnoll:2014cua} and \cite{OKeeffe:2015qma}.
 As in these cases, the disorder we use is a marginally relevant operator in the sense of the Harris criterion, therefore drastic changes in the interior of the bulk, i.e. the IR region, can arise.
+Since before averaging, the solutions for the charges in \eqref{eq:SolL} and \eqref{eq:SolLbar} correspond to a locally AdS$_3$ spacetime for any choice of $\mu(\phi),\bar{\mu}(\phi)$, the divergent behaviour must result from using the disorder-averaged metric.
+As briefly discussed in the introduction, the nature of the singularities found in \cite{Hartnoll:2014cua,OKeeffe:2015qma} was recently refined by a non-perturbative analysis in \cite{Ganesan:2020wzm,Ganesan:2021gun}.
+However, the setup of the latter two papers uses matter fields to source the disorder, which is conceptually different from our approach.
+Moreover, while they encounter Lifshitz scaling geometries, we do not find such a behaviour in our averaged metric \eqref{eq:AveragedPoincare}.
+We therefore do not expect the methods developed in \cite{Ganesan:2020wzm,Ganesan:2021gun} to have a direct relation to what we find in our approach.
+It will be interesting to study whether their approach can be adapted to our setup, which however we leave for future work.

 Having discussed the properties of the averaged metric from the bulk perspective, in the next section we analyse the dual holographic state utilizing holographic renormalisation \cite{deHaro:2000vlm}.